germanfgv/firecrest-v2/docs/setup/arch/systems/README.md

 > [!IMPORTANT]
 > All these configurations are optional, but strongly suggested to increase security (remember that we are allowing machines to machine communication via SSH, we don't want an SSH DoS!) and provide high througput regime via API

-It is recommended that FirecREST command execution has a specific `Match` section on the [Open SSH Configuration](https://man.openbsd.org/OpenBSD-current/man5/ssh_config.5#Match) of the target system:
+It is recommended to set a specific `Match` section on the [Open SSHD configuration](https://man.openbsd.org/OpenBSD-current/man5/sshd_config.5#Match) for requests from FirecREST:

 ```bash
 $ cat /etc/ssh/sshd_config